AdobeDocs/target-learn.en/help/dev101/2-2-benefits-of-locations.md

 ---
 title: What Are the Benefits of Using Locations
-description: This video describes the benefits of using locations in Adobe Target implementations.
-Watch this video to learn how to select the best implementation type for a given scenario.
+description: Learn how to select the best Adobe Target implementation type for a given scenario.
 role: Developer, Architect
 level: Intermediate
 topic: Personalization, Development